 The biggest attraction within the park is the Dublin Zoo.
 The zoo dates back to 1831, making it one of the oldest of its kind in Europe.
 The 70-acre zoo is home to more than 400 animals in a variety of large habitats.
 Popular exhibits include the Humboldt penguins and western lowland gorillas.
 Recent visitors praised the zoo for its size, cleanliness and obvious commitment to the care of its animals.

 You'll find Phoenix Park west of the city center, just north of Kilmainham Gaol.
-It is open all day every day, and you don't have to pay to wander.
-However, attractions found within the park do charge entrance fees.
-For more information, check out the park's website.
+Phoenix Park is open all day every day, and you don't have to pay to wander.
+The park also offers guided cycling and Segway tours for a fee.
+Various attractions hold different hours, so check the park's website for more information.

 The zoo is open every day starting at 9:30 a.m. with seasonal closing hours.
 Zoo admission costs 18 euros (about $21) for adults and 13.50 euros (roughly $16) for children ages 3 to 16.
 If you book online, tickets are slightly cheaper.
 Special rates are available for groups.

 - Thing to Do